Bavarian Cream Donuts

 Can I flavor the Bavarian Cream?

 Yes!
 You can add ¼-½ cup of nutella, cookie butter or peanut butter to the Bavarian cream.
-You can also add 2 Tbsp of cocoa powder with the egg yolk and sugar mixture to the pastry cream.
+You can also add 2 Tbsp of cocoa powder with the egg yolk and sugar mixture to the custard.
 You can add the zest and juice of ½ -1 lemon to the finished cream or 1-2 tsp of any extract.

 To make just vanilla cream I like to add 1 tsp of vanilla extract and/or vanilla bean paste or ¼ tsp of vanilla powder that I make from dried up vanilla pods.